ekernf01/battle-lab-guide/cloud_compute/Cloud Computing Guide.md

 ## Glossary

 **Regions** - AWS has physical datacenters around the world.
-For the Battle Lab, it is recommended to use all services on the Ohio (us-east-2) region because it is geographically close and a history of fewer outtages
+For the Battle Lab, it is recommended to use all services on the Ohio (us-east-2) region because it is geographically close and a history of fewer outages

 **EC2** - Elastic Compute Cloud: service that allows users to rent virtual computers